yashpatel5400/stats604-project4/notebooks/report.md

 ![](random-forest-diagram.png)

 In addition, while Gradient Boosting can be used to make predictions when the response variable is a scalar, Random Forests can be trained and used for tasks when the response variable is a vector.
 To this end, we trained one Random Forest for each station, each of which outputs 15 predictions corresponding to the minimum, average, and maximum temperatures for the next 5 days.
-Thus, only a total of 20 Random Forest were trained.
+Thus, only a total of 20 Random Forests were trained.
 Each Random Forest used 100 Regression Trees of depth 5.
 In addition, the same covariates as in the Regression models and Gradient Boosting were also used for each of the Random Forest Models.
 The model class below formalizes this idea in code.
 Note that like the Regression-based models and Gradient Boosting, we can also use the Meta-Predictor here by passing in a Random Forest regression model into the constructor of the Meta-Predictor model class.

 ```python